 If you are taking oral antibiotics and notice any of the above side effects (or others), consult your doctor as soon as possible.
 In some cases, you may need to decrease the dose or stop the medication.
 If you are having wheezing or tightness of the throat, stop the medication, call 911, and/or go to the emergency room.

 Controversies over the use of antibiotics

-As previously mentioned, it’s important to remember that oral antibiotics should be used as directed and may only be necessary as a last resort.
-If an individual takes antibiotics too often, the bacteria on your skin and in your body may develop antibiotic resistance, in which case this treatment may not be as effective in the future for acne but also for blood/urine infections, you may get in the future.
-For this reason, physicians typically prescribe oral antibiotics for a short period of time.
+It’s important to remember that oral antibiotics should be used as directed and may only be necessary as a last resort.
+If an individual takes antibiotics too often, the bacteria on your skin and in your body may develop antibiotic resistance, in which case antibiotics may not be effective in the future for acne but also for blood/urine infections, you may get in the future.
+For this reason, physicians typically prescribe oral antibiotics for a short period of time (3-6 months maximum).

 Bacterial resistance to antibiotics

-Antibiotic resistance occurs when bacteria is still able to grow despite the presence of antibiotics, which are implemented to bacterial growth in the first place.
-Using an antibiotic for a prolonged period of time increases the chances of this happening because bacteria can multiply very fast, preventing the antibiotic from being able to work properly.
-If this is the case, acne is more likely to persist even when antibiotics are taken.
+Antibiotic resistance occurs when bacteria are still able to grow despite the presence of antibiotics.
+Using an antibiotic for a prolonged period of time increases the chances of this happening because bacteria can mutate and develop the ability to live despite the antibiotic.

 If an individual cannot take antibiotics due to former allergic reactions, their doctor may recommend an over-the-counter topical treatment such as benzoyl peroxide.
-This helps treat acne by killing bacteria under the skin and preventing pores from getting clogged.
-In some cases, this may even be prescribed for individuals who simply prefer not to take antibiotics, as it may be just as effective.
+This helps treat acne by killing bacteria on the skin and preventing pores from getting clogged.

 Disclaimer: The above information is for informational purposes only and is NOT a substitute for professional medical advice.
 Always seek the advice of your doctor/primary care provider before starting or changing treatment.